 - San Francisco Giants (starting at $40/person depending on opponent and seats)

 The average of this list is $61.75/person, so let’s count it as $65/person.

 Putting it all together

 What do we have once we put everything together?
 Food and Drink is $50/person, Transportation is $16/person, and activity is $65/person.
 This adds up to $131/person.
 Thus, when planning a team building event budgeting $131 per person is a good rough start.

 Since this is a rough calculation and depending on where the activities are and what is it, the budget can be much higher or lower.
 You can also save on some budget by being creative with food and drink options (i.e. potluck).

-If you’re looking for help putting this all together, take a look at our Team Building Workshops, which includes a team building activity, food and drinks, and leadership instruction at $150/person.
+If you’re looking for help putting this all together, take a look at our Team Building Package, which includes options for team building activities, event space for food and drinks, leadership workshops, VR lounge, and more!